cjfiscus/scripts/README.md

 tassel_load_results.sh

 Bash script to import table results into TASSEL.
+Useful for graphing results of previous analyzes.
 -----

 tassel.sh

 Bash script to run a GWAS using GLM in TASSEL pipeline using the tutorial data.
 -----